2022 Update: The Vermont Home Buyer’s Guide to New Construction

 With a naturally beautiful landscape and community-minded population, The Green Mountain State is a wonderful place to call home for people of all ages and occupations.
-Ranked fifth in U.S. News’ 2019 list of Best States, Vermont is known for its maple syrup, dairy farming, cheese, outdoor activities, craft beer and the arts scene.
-It ranks even higher for public safety—second in the nation.
+Ranked eleventh in U.S. News’ 2021 list of Best States, Vermont is known for its maple syrup, dairy farming, cheese, outdoor activities, craft beer and the arts scene.
+It ranks even higher for public safety—third in the nation.
 So if you’re looking for a peaceful place to build a new home, you can’t go wrong with Vermont, whichever part of the state you choose.

 Here at Union Bank, we’re partial to Northern Vermont since it’s been our home for more than a century.
 Of the state’s 23 recognized historic downtowns, three are Northern Vermont towns where we have branch locations: St. Albans, St. Johnsbury, and Stowe and another three are in towns adjacent to a Union Bank branch (Barre, Montpelier and Waterbury).
 We also do many construction loans in Burlington and surrounding Chittenden County, the most populous county in the state.
 With beautiful Lake Champlain bordering part of the area, as well as the medical center and the University of Vermont campus and other local colleges, the Burlington metro area is very attractive to new home buyers.